 - Screeching tires

 The most popular cars vary based on the state that you’re in.
-Car insurance companies pay close attention to which cars are the best sellers.
-These cars may see higher insurance rates because they’re a target for thieves.
-These were the most sold cars in 2021 in Illinois:
+Insurers pay close attention to which vehicles are the best sellers.
+These cars may see higher coverage costs because they’re a target for thieves.
+These were the most sold cars in 2021:

 - Honda CR-V

 - Ford F-Series

 Insurers keep watch on which vehicles are the most stolen in each state.
 Your comprehensive rates might be higher if your car is often a target.
 Here are the most stolen cars in 2021:

 - 2018 Chevrolet Malibu

 - 2020 Nissan Altima